ffund/scientific-computing-workshop/linux-manipulate.md

 We'll often want to see more or less of a command that has a lot of output.

-To see how this works, let's download a large text file - a book from Project Gutenberg.
-In a browser, visit http://gutenberg.org, pick a book, get the URL of its text version, and use `wget` to download it in the shell.
+To see how this works, let's download a large text file - a public domain book.
+In a browser, visit http://witestlab.poly.edu/books/, pick a book, get the URL of its text version (e.g.: right click and "Copy Link Address" or similar), and use `wget` to download it in the shell.

 Rename it to `book.txt` using the `mv` command.

 If you run